pnkfelix/curly-dollop/content/step2-trivial-async/index.en.md

 weight : 30
 ---

+Exercise 4\: Minimax

-Implement minimax move selection (for either TicTacToe or Connect Four, depending on whether you got to Exercise 3 above) as an async fn.
+Implement minimax move selection (for either TicTacToe or Connect Four, depending on whether you got to Exercise 3 above) as an `async fn`.